-Ms. Gifford will provide managerial leadership in overall administration of the project and will prepare financial reports as well as ensure quality controls.
+Ms. Kebler-Bullock will provide managerial leadership in overall administration of the project and will prepare financial reports as well as ensure quality controls.

-Marie-Claire Walters joined NLDAC as the Program Assistant in August 2017.
-Ms. Walters graduated from Clark University in Worcester, Massachusetts, in 2013 with a dual BA in Philosophy and Spanish.
+Marie-Claire Walters joined NLDAC in August 2017.
+Ms. Walters graduated summa cum laude from Clark University in Worcester, Massachusetts, in 2013 with a dual BA in Philosophy and Spanish.
 At Clark University, she was awarded the David Saltman Prize for excellence in philosophy.
 Ms. Walters was an English teacher in the Chilean public school system for two years prior to joining NLDAC.
 She is fluent in Spanish, Italian and Catalan.

 Joanna Giddens joined NLDAC as a Program Assistant in August 2020, with a background in community engagement and administrative support.
 She has a Master of Social Work degree from Washington University in Saint Louis and an undergraduate degree in Art Practice from the University of California, Berkeley.
 Before joining NLDAC, she worked at Grace Meridian Hill church as the Community Life Coordinator.
 Ms. Giddens has worked with diverse populations through Americorps, social and economic development programs and other altruistic nonprofits.

-As a Program Assistant, Ms. Giddens provides administrative support to NLDAC, educating the public about the program, processing applications, disbursing financial assistance, and supporting applicants throughout the donation process.
+As a Program Assistant, Ms. Hwang provides administrative support to NLDAC, educating the public about the program, processing applications, administering financial assistance, and supporting applicants throughout the donation process.

-As a Program Assistant, Ms. Kuo provides administrative support to NLDAC, educating the public about the program, processing applications, disbursing financial assistance, and supporting applicants throughout the donation process.
+As a Program Assistant, Mr. Stern provides administrative support to NLDAC, educating the public about the program, processing applications, administering financial assistance, and supporting applicants throughout the donation process.